-V.E was commissioned to provide an independent opinion (thereafter "Second Party Opinion" or "SPO") on the sustainability credentials and management of the Social Bonds1 ("Bonds") to be issued by The Housing Finance Corporation (the "Issuer" or "THFC") in compliance with the Framework (the "Framework") created to govern their issuance.
+V.E was commissioned to provide an independent opinion (thereafter "Second Party Opinion" or "SPO") on the sustainability credentials and management of the Social and Sustainable Bonds1 ("Bonds") to be issued by The Housing Finance Corporation (the "Issuer" or "THFC") in compliance with the Framework (the "Framework") created to govern their issuance.

-Our opinion is established according to V.E's Environmental, Social and Governance ("ESG") exclusive assessment methodology and to the latest version of the ICMA's Social Bond Principles ("SBP") - edited in June 2020.
+Our opinion is established according to V.E's Environmental, Social and Governance ("ESG") exclusive assessment methodology and to the latest version of the ICMA's Green Bond Principles ("GBP") and Social Bond Principles ("SBP") - both edited in June 2021.